100% Royalty Free

 Real results come from workflow mastery, not gear acquisition.
 With a 36% increase in demand for independent artist-driven mixing tools and a growing movement proving that stock plugins deliver professional results, there's never been a better time to master what's already in front of you.

-If you want a head start, check out the Mayu Beatz vocal chain presets.
-They're built entirely with stock Logic Pro and FL Studio plugins, tested across thousands of independent artist projects, and designed to get you from blank session to polished vocal in minutes.
+If you want a head start, check out the Levitation vocal presets and Infinity Suite from Mayu Beatz.
+They’re built entirely with stock Logic Pro and FL Studio plugins, tested across thousands of independent artist projects, and designed to get you from blank session to polished vocal in minutes — while still giving you the flexibility to move the de-esser (or any processor) wherever your ears want it.
 Drag.
 Drop.
 Create.

 Now go fix that chain.
 And when you nail that vocal mix, share the win with us.
 We're all building together.